oscar-rolando-alvarez/portfolio/ecommerce-microservices-dotnet/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 📞 Business Contact

+For business inquiries and professional services:

+- **Name**: Oscar Alvarez
+- **Email**: oralvarez@gmail.com

 ## Support

-For questions and support, please open an issue in the repository.
+For technical questions and support, please open an issue in the repository.

 ---